Skip to main content

 • 89.
 If I forget to use my EBT card, does my case close or will I lose benefits?

 • 90.
-What is I was getting SNAP in another state or DTA says I am part of another SNAP household?
+What if I was getting SNAP in another state or DTA says I am part of another SNAP household?

 • 91.
-What if I my EBT card or benefits are lost or stolen?
+What if I my EBT card is lost or stolen?

 • SNAP Part V -- Proving Continuing Eligibility